- 08 May 22 07:00 - 13 May 22 19:00

 Photograph: Gallipoli Association and Battle Honours group walking via Shell Green to Lone Pine.

 Following previous tours of Gallipoli, in conjunction with Battle Honours Ltd, we are pleased to be offering trips for members and friends to visit the Peninsula in the company of fellow enthusiasts and authorities.

-2021 will see us running concurrent walking and coach tours which will visit all the most important spots of Gallipoli.
+During May, travel restrictions permitting, will see us running concurrent walking and coach tours which will visit all the most important spots of Gallipoli.
 This comprehensive battlefield tour will not only cover the main areas of the campaign, at a relaxed pace, but also some of the seldom visited spots not offered on other tour itineraries.
 We believe this tour is second to none, and with all the advantages of like-minded individuals, this intimate group will discover trench remains, old mule tracks, dried up gullies and the quiet beaches of this beautiful Peninsula.

 Our tours are led by Gallipoli Association and Guild of Battlefield Guide members.

 There are two battlefield tours this year that are running side by side:

 · ‘Walking Gallipoli’ Tour – 8th May 2022

 · ‘Hidden Gallipoli’ Tour – 8th May 2022